Key takeaways

 9. You have other health conditions that affect weight loss

-If you’re managing one of these medical conditions, you may experience less weight loss on semaglutide.
+If you’re managing certain medical conditions, you may experience less dramatic weight loss on semaglutide.
 For example, in a study of semaglutide’s effects on obesity, people with type 2 diabetes lost less weight than those without type 2 diabetes.
-After six months, people with diabetes lost an average of 7.2% of their body weight, while those without diabetes lost 11.8%.
+Some additional health conditions that can contribute to weight gain and cause difficulty losing weight include:

 10. You’re taking other medications that can cause weight gain